Plan your hike thoroughly. Pay attention to:

 - Never try to start a back-burn; you can cause even more trouble.

 - Remove gas canisters and all other fuel and inflammables from your backpack.
-Store them in a
+Store them in a safe place.

 - Keep a lookout for helicopters.
 Wave bright items to attract attention.